Health Education and Promotion - Ph.D.

 - Minimum 58 PTE score

-The college will assess health education and promotion applicants holistically, considering academic credentials, related professional experience, academic or professional references, scholarly activities and professional activities, among others.
+The college will assess health education and promotion applicants holistically, considering academic credentials, related professional experiences, academic or professional references, scholarly activities and professional activities, among others.
 For more information about graduate admissions, please visit the Graduate Studies admission website.
 For more information on international admission, visit the Office of Global Education’s admission website.

 Students who are admitted to the Ph.D. degree without an equivalent master's degree in health education and promotion may be required to complete additional coursework, which will not be counted towards the degree.